vanluhurla/Eatzy/README.md

 ## Installation

-You can download the latest installable version of LearnLoop for iOS:
+You can download the latest installable version of Eatzy for iOS:

 ```bash
  - Click on the <>Code button above;